Simran09p/Portfolio/README.md

-# Portfolio
+# My Portfolio
-Projects, Certifications and Skills.
+Welcome to my portfolio!
+Here you will find my Projects, Certifications and Skills.